gusreid/gus-reid/content/work-with-me.md

 ## 1-to-1 Sessions and Individualised Programmes:

-My goal is to help you live a lucid and empowered life through unveiling the ucognised mind.
+My goal is to help you live a lucid and empowered life through releasing attachment to mind-identification and allowing yourself to just be.
 There are two domains of study I am equipped to support you with in this pursuit:
 - Cultivating awareness through the body, and
 - Ontological investigation